compwron/compwron.github.io/_posts/2017-09-28-strangeloop.md

 * work for yourself, make a living, prepare for...
 * more control of destiny, more money, work less,
-* omg yes they made an announcement because I whinged about the guy with the photographs, "I don't know why they told me to say that" lol
+* they made an announcement because I whinged about the guy with the photographs, "I don't know why they told me to say that" lol
-* dont solve problem using language, just solve problem , ... dev in other places charge less, is fact, dont compete with that. dont be a commodity.
+* don't solve problem using language, just solve problem , ... dev in other places charge less, is fact, don't compete with that. don't be a commodity.
 * book: strategy and tactics of pricing (2014)
 * developers. specializing in vertical is huge.
 * relationships and trust is money valuable.
 * referrals- partially transitive trust
 * credentials. track record. publications, presentatons, podcasts
 * "velocity trust table" autonomy spectrum
-* mi- callisto!!
 * toptal, 10x manageent
 * hourly == bad
 * same thing faster, get paid less (or lie)